The X-Files season 2: Crew

 Carter also served as executive producer and showrunner and wrote seven episodes.
-Co-executive producers and writing team Glen Morgan and James Wong wrote five episodes for their final season as regular writers for the series, although they would both return as consulting producers for part of season four.
+Co-executive producers and writing team Glen Morgan and James Wong wrote five episodes for their final season as regular writers for the series, although they both returned as consulting producers for part of season four.
 Supervising producer Howard Gordon wrote five episodes.
 Frank Spotnitz joined the series, writing two episodes.
-Cast member David Duchovny collaborated with Carter for two episodes receiving story credit.
+Cast member David Duchovny collaborated with Carter for two episodes, receiving story credit.
 Glen Morgan's younger brother Darin Morgan joined the series, contributing the story for an episode written by his older brother and James Wong, and writing another script solo.

 Paul Brown joined the series as a producer and wrote two episodes.
 Sara B. Charno, another staff writer, wrote two episodes.
 Vince Gilligan joined the series, writing one episode.
 Former supervising producer Alex Gansa returned to co-wrote one episode with writing partner Howard Gordon.
 Chris Ruppenthal returned to write one more freelance episode after last season.
-Steve De Jarnatt also contributed one freelance episode for the season.
+Steve De Jarnatt contributed one freelance episode for the season.
 Line producer and production manager Joseph Patrick Finn was promoted to producer with this season.
 Paul Rabwin continued to serve as co-producer for the show.

-Producing-directors for the show included Rob Bowman, David Nutter, Kim Manners and co-executive producer R. W. Goodwin, who all directed the most of the season; Bowman with seven, Nutter with five, and Manners and Goodwin each with two.
+Producing-directors for the show included Rob Bowman, David Nutter, Kim Manners and co-executive producer R. W. Goodwin, who directed most of the season; Bowman with seven, Nutter with five, and Manners and Goodwin each with two.
 Series creator Chris Carter directed one episode, making his directorial debut, while Daniel Sackheim, Michael Lange, James Contner, James Whitmore, Jr., Michael Vejar, Nick Marck, Stephen Surjik and Win Phelps each directed one episode.